node-red/node-red.github.io/docs/getting-started/gcp.md

 ---
 layout: docs-getting-started
-title: Running on Microsoft Azure
+title: Running on Google Cloud Platform (GCP)
 slug: azure
 toc: toc-user-guide.html
 redirect_from:
-  - /docs/platforms/azure
+  - /docs/platforms/gcp
 ---

-This guide takes you through the steps to get Node-RED running on an Azure Virtual Machine instance.
+This guide takes you through the steps to get Node-RED running on an GCP Virtual Machine instance.

 #### Create the base image

-1. Log in to the [Azure console](https://portal.azure.com/)
+1. Log in to the [Google Cloud Platform Console](https://console.cloud.google.com/)

-2. Click to add a New ...
-Virtual Machine

-3. In the list of Virtual Machines, select **Ubuntu Server**, then click 'Create'

-4. Give your machine a name, the username you want to use and the authentication details you want to use to access the instance
+1. Select your project.

+1. Click `Compute Engine` >> `VM instances` >> `Create`

+1. Give your machine a name, Region, Zone. [more info](https://cloud.google.com/compute/docs/regions-zones)

-5. Choose the Size of your instance.
-Remember that node.js is single-threaded so there's no benefit to picking a size with multiple cores for a simple node-red instance. `A1 Basic` is a good starting point
+1. Choose the Size of your instance.
+Remember that node.js is single-threaded so there's no benefit to picking a size with multiple cores for a simple node-red instance. `f1-micro(1 vCPU, 614 MB memory)` is a good starting point.

+1. In the list of Boot disk, select **Ubuntu**, then click 'Select'.

+1. Click 'Create' on the Settings page, check the Summary then click 'Ok' to deploy the new instance.

-6. On the 'Settings' step, click on the 'Network security group' option.
-Add a new 'Inbound rule' with the options set as:
+1. Click `VPC network` >> `VPC networks` >> `Firewall rules` >> `CREATE FIREWALL RULE` new 'Create a firewall rule' with the options set as:
      - Name: node-red-editor
+     - Network: default
      - Priority: 1010
-     - Protocol: TCP
+     - Direction of traffic: Ingress
+     - Action on match: Allow
+     - Targets: ALL Instances in the network
+     - Source filter: IP ranges
+     - Source IP ranges: 0.0.0.0/0
+     - Protocols and ports: Specified protocols and ports
-     - Destination port range: 1880
+       - tcp: 1880

-7. Click 'Ok' on the Settings page, check the Summary then click 'Ok' to deploy the new instance
+   Click `Create` on the Settings page.

 After a couple of minutes your instance will be running.
 In the console you can find your instance's IP address